jpomykala/simplelocalize-cli-npm/README.md

 npm install @simplelocalize/cli@1.0.8
 ```

-After installing the package, it should automatically choose the right binary for
-your system and install it into `node_modules/.bin` directory, to make it available for your
-scripts in `package.json`.
+After installing the package, it should automatically choose the right binary for your system, [download it](https://github.com/simplelocalize/simplelocalize-cli/releases), and install it into the `node_modules/.bin` directory, making it available for your scripts in `package.json`.

-> The work on this package is in progress, and at time of writing this documentation, the plugin installs the newest version of the CLI, which is 2.8.0
+> The work on this package is in progress, and at the time of writing this documentation, the plugin installs the newest version of the CLI, which is 2.8.0.

 ## Usage

-Package SimpleLocalize CLI in your project and makes it available in `package.json` scripts.
+After successfully installing the SimpleLocalize CLI in your project, you should be able to use it in the `package.json` scripts to build a workflow of your choice.

 ```
 {